 Among the typical products of the Astigiana Langa, a special mention deserves the exquisite Robiola di Roccaverano D.O.P. and products derived from the processing of Piedmont hazelnuts I.G.P ..

 To be seen.

-A copy (the Baby Heart Giant Bench) - small in size - of the Heart Giant Bench was inaugurated on 9 June 2019 near the Romanesque bridge over the Bormida.
+A miniature copy of the Panchina Gigante del Cuore (the Baby Heart Giant Bench) was inaugurated on 9 June 2019 near the Romanesque bridge over the Bormida.

-Monastero Bormida is the homeland of the "professor" par excellence: Augusto Monti.
+Monastero Bormida is the birthplace of the renowned professor Augusto Monti.